-My station consists of an Icom IC-7800 and IC-PW1 amp connected to a HyGain AV-640 vertical, a 130 ft.
-Inverted-L and a 6 meter 3-element yagi.
-For local VHF/UHF I use either a Kenwood TM-V71A dual bander or a Motorola XPR-4550 MotoTRBO.
-I also have an Icom IC-38A for 220 MHz.
-When operating portable I use an Elecraft K3 with a PAR End-Fedz 40/20.
-My car has another TM-V71A for voice and APRS with a TinyTrak3.
-I am also active on D-Star with an IC-91AD.
+My station consists of an Icom IC-7800 and IC-PW1 amp connected to either a HyGain AV-640 vertical, a 130 ft.
+Inverted-L fed through a Drake MN-2700 tuner or a 3-element 6M yagi at 35 feet.
+For local VHF/UHF I use either a Kenwood TM-V71A dual bander, a UHF Motorola XPR-4550 MotoTRBO or an Icom IC-38A for 220 MHz.
+When operating portable I run an Elecraft K3 into a 6M Moxon or a PAR End Fedz.
+My car has another TM-V71A installed with a TinyTrak3 for voice and APRS.
+I am also active on D-Star with an IC-91AD handheld.

 I am married and have two adult children.
 Professionally, I am a financial consultant and registered investment advisor.
 In 1997 I was elected Village President (mayor) of Northfield and served in that capacity for eight years.
 Having lived there as a child and for most of my adult life made that experience one of the most interesting volunteer things I have ever done.
 Northfield has a population of 5400 and is located about 17 miles north of downtown Chicago.
 Currently I am serving as a trustee of the Northfield Police pension fund.
 I have a BA economics from the University of the South (Sewanee) and an MBA from Vanderbilt University.
 My other interests include golf, fishing, skeet, WW2 history and Chicago Blackhawks hockey.

 You must be logged in to file a report on this page